The Most Successful Ethnic Group in the U.S. May Surprise You

 At an Onyejekwe family get-together, you can’t throw a stone without hitting someone with a master’s degree.
 Doctors, lawyers, engineers, professors — every family member is highly educated and professionally successful, and many have a lucrative side gig to boot.
 Parents and grandparents share stories of whose kid just won an academic honor, achieved an athletic title or performed in the school play.
 Aunts, uncles and cousins celebrate one another’s job promotions or the new nonprofit one of them just started.
 To the Ohio-based Onyejekwes, this level of achievement is normal.
 They’re Nigerian-American — it’s just what they do.

-Today, 29 percent of Nigerian-Americans over the age of 25 hold a graduate degree, compared to 11 percent of the overall U.S. population, according to the Migrations Policy Institute.
+Today, 61 percent of Nigerian-Americans over the age of 25 hold a graduate degree, compared to 32 percent for the U.S.-born population, according to the Migration Policy Institute.
 Among Nigerian-American professionals, 45 percent work in education services, the 2016 American Community Survey found, and many are professors at top universities.
 Nigerians are entering the medical field in the U.S. at an increased rate, leaving their home country to work in American hospitals, where they can earn more and work in better facilities.
 A growing number of Nigerian-Americans are becoming entrepreneurs and CEOs, building tech companies in the U.S. to help people back home.

 Nigerian-Americans are beginning to make a mark in sports, entertainment and the culinary arts.